Limpek07/from_zero_to_101/readme.md

 - Log4J

 **IntelliJ plugins**
-- Cucumber for Java
+- *Cucumber for Java
+- *Gherkin
-- Gherkin
+- String manipulation
 --------------------------------------

 **You will need:**